Skip Navigation

 The Sensing Brain

 Is the way we perceive the world influenced by our beliefs or personality?
 What information does our voice convey?
 What makes cancer difficult to spot in medical images?
-Human beings have diverse responses to the sensory world, and one of our aims is to promote public understanding of the nature of that neurodiversity.
+Human beings have diverse responses to the sensory world, and one of our aims is to promote public understanding of the nature of these processes.

 An image of an illustrated multi-coloured brain.